 All you will need for this method is a multimeter and this guide.
 Without this method people generally start by replacing the first bulb and then move on to replacing each bulb in turn until they find the bad actor.

 If you have done this before, you know this is very time-consuming and very frustrating!
 If there ever was a reciperecipe for procrastination, this is it!
-You will be glad to know that this method is much quicker and all you need is a multimeter and a little time, and a steaming mug of coffee.
+You will be glad to know that this method is much quicker and all you need is a multimeter, a little time, and a steaming mug of coffee.

 A Step By Step Process

 The first step is to check that the fuse in the plug is intact.
 Take the fuse out of the plug and test with your multimeter.
 You can find an article on how to use a multimeter here.

-The next step is to check the first and last bulb to make sure that they are working ok.
+The next step is to check the first and last bulb to make sure that they are working as designed.

 To do this, remove the bulb from its holder and identify the two contacts.
 Connect the two points of the multimeter to the two contacts on the bulb and you should hear a buzz from the multimeter.